The dynamical Schr\"odinger problem in abstract metric spaces: Small-temperature limit and convexity

 \subsection{Displacement convexity}

 In analogy with Section \ref{sec:convexity-heuristic}, in this short section we establish the geodesic $\lambda$-convexity of $\V$.
-As already explained in the Introduction, although the result is known (cf.\ \cite[Theorem 3.2]{DaneriSavare08}), our proof is independent and new and is a further evidence of the wide range of applications of the Schr\"odinger problem.
+As already explained in the Introduction, here \textbf{we do not claim any novelty of the result} (cf.\ \cite[Theorem 3.2]{DaneriSavare08}).
+Our proof is however independent and new, being a further evidence of the wide range of applications of the Schr\"odinger problem.
 Let us stress once more that all the properties of $\EVI_\lambda$-gradient flows stated in Section \ref{sec:preliminaries} and used so far do not rely on geodesic $\lambda$-convexity, whence the genuine independence of our approach.

 \begin{theo} With the same assumptions and notations as in Setting \ref{setting}, the potential $\V$ is $\lambda$-convex along \emph{any} geodesic. \end{theo}

 \begin{proof} Let $(\g_t)$ be any constant-speed geodesic.
 We want to prove that